-In 2004, the Ram Truck brand introduced the Rumble Bee, a popular model inspired by the Super Bee muscle car of the late ‘60s.
-In 2013, Ram unveiled a new HEMI-powered Ram 1500 Rumble Bee concept to celebrate the 10-year anniversary and the heritage of Ram’s unique truck designs that include the Lil Red Express, Warlock and Power Wagon.
+In 2004, the RAM brand (then part of Dodge) introduced the Rumble Bee, a popular “buzz” model inspired by the Dodge Coronet Super Bee muscle car of the late ‘60s.
+In 2013, RAM unveiled a new HEMI-powered Ram 1500 Rumble Bee Concept to celebrate the 10-year anniversary and the heritage of RAM’s unique truck designs that included the Lil’ Red Express and Warlock pickups of the late-1970s, and the legendary Power Wagon.

-“The Ram 1500 Rumble Bee continues to have a strong fan base and what better place to celebrate its 10-year anniversary than Woodward Dream Cruise,” said Reid Bigland, President and CEO – Ram Truck Brand, Chrysler Group LLC.
+“The Ram 1500 Rumble Bee continues to have a strong fan base and what better place to celebrate its 10-year anniversary than Woodward Dream Cruise,” said Reid Bigland, President and CEO – then Ram Truck Brand.
 “There’s a lot of energy surrounding concept trucks and buzz models, and the Ram Design Team revels in creating something that is unique for our customers to enjoy.”

-Under hood, the Ram 1500 Rumble Bee concept houses a 5.7-liter HEMI with 395 horsepower and 407 lb.-ft. of torque, mated to a TorqueFlite 8-speed automatic transmission.
-The HEMI is fitted with a custom gloss yellow and black engine cover with honeycomb graphic pattern.
-Mopar’s cold-air intake system gives the HEMI a bump in performance and relentless torque is transferred through a 4.10 gear set for quick jumps off the line.
+Under the hood, the Ram 1500 Rumble Bee Concept housed a 5.7-liter HEMI V8 delivering 395 horsepower and 407 lb.-ft. of torque, which was mated to an 8-speed TorqueFlite automatic transmission.
+The HEMI was fitted with a custom Gloss Yellow and Black engine cover with a honeycomb graphic pattern.
+Mopar’s cold-air intake system gives the HEMI a bump in performance and torque is transferred through a set of 4.10 rear gears for a quick jump off the line.